Of all the teaching methods I have tried, the concept attainment approach requires the most careful preparation. However, the results are compelling.

 "Very good," I reply as I strike through "states composed of two words."

-Through this process of testing hypotheses and eliminating faulty ones, we are now left with "states in the U.S." and "places."
 I continue by saying, "Here is some additional evidence," and I write the word "Melissa" in the "Yes" column and "home" in the "No" column.
-Does anyone have a new ideas?"
-"Melissa is not a state, and I think it's not a place either," Adam replies.
+Does anyone have any new ideas?"

 "Quite right, Adam," I agree as I strike through both of those hypotheses.
-"Does anyone have an additional ideas what the category might be?"
-Ronald says, "It could be words that are capitalized."
+"Does anyone have any additional ideas what the category might be?"

 I record his answer and ask, "Why do you think that's the category?"